J-Labodi/Accommodation-System/README.md

 ## Run the application locally

-In order to run the MVP of Accommodation System in a local environment, download the project and run the LoginController.java file from the src/uweaccommodationsystem/gui directory (JavaFX required). <br/> <br/>
+In order to run the MVP of the Accommodation System in a local environment, download the project and run the LoginController.java file from the src/uweaccommodationsystem/gui directory (JavaFX required). <br/> <br/>
-Login page accepts the following usernames (password is not required): <br/>
+The Login page accepts the following usernames (password is not required): <br/>
 - character "h" to access the Hall Manager view
 - character "w" to access the Warden view
 - character "a" to access the Superuser view <br/>